Skip to main content

 phone: (717) 238-2851 | fax: (717) 238-1916 | e-mail: help@ccuhbg.org

 Most HELP Ministries assistance is currently being coordinated by phone or e-mail.
-Please only come in person to the HELP Ministries office if you don't have a working phone, if you need to pick up or drop off an application, or if you have an appointment.
+Please only come in person to the HELP Ministries office if you don't have a working phone or if you have an appointment.
 If you need to access our services, call HELP Ministries at (717) 238-2851 weekdays between 8:30am and 3pm to communicate your request for help.
 If there is no answer, please leave a message or e-mail help@ccuhbg.org.
 A HELP Ministries staff member will contact you within 1 business day.

 In the case of a crisis need off hours, please call 911 if a medical emergency, otherwise call Dauphin County Crisis Intervention at (717) 232-7511 for a crisis housing need.
 For information and referral off hours, dial 211 for CONTACT Helpline.